JYOTHY-DAS/Data-Analysis-Class-Notes/Day7.md

 ## Representation of Geometric Objects

-## General equation of a hyperplane
+### General equation of a hyperplane

 ##### $$ w1*x1 + w2 * x2 + .... + wk * xk = 0 $$
+ - `x1, x2, ..., xk` are dimensions/variables, and `w1, w2, ..., wk` are weights/coefficients.
 ---

 ### Line